 Alternatively, skip the ‘stuff’ altogether and buy vouchers or tickets for services or experiences over physical gifts.
 It’s a sustainable and rewarding way to keep your money in your local economy and a visit to a wildlife park, a local theatre show or lunch at your favourite cafe will leave lasting memories.

-For the couch shoppers, check out platforms such as Instagram and Facebook to find local businesses and creatives or a huge collection of crafted curios and an assortment of alluring antiques Etsy is your one-stop shop.
-Etsy is an online shopping portal (similar to eBay, but it’s a much more pleasant shopping experience with a high standard of product photography and no bidding wars).
+For the couch shoppers, check out platforms such as Instagram and Facebook to find local businesses and creatives.
+For a huge collection of crafted curios and an assortment of alluring antiques Etsy is your one-stop shop.
+Etsy is an online shopping portal (similar to eBay, but a more pleasant shopping experience with a high standard of product photography and no bidding wars).
 You can select filters to only shop from Australian stores and then search for pretty much anything your heart desires!
 I’ve bought everything from vintage china and Edwardian jewellery (including my own wedding ring) to handmade playdough and watercolour prints from local artists.

 Understand the power of your purchase

 Ironically it's small businesses who may not actually be able to compete this Black Friday as they struggle to stay afloat after the wild ride of 2020 and 2021.